What to Do When You Find a Scorpion in Your Home

 What to Do With Scorpions Inside Your Home

 No one wants scorpions scampering around in their homes.
 The thought of them lurking in dark, cool places in your house is enough to call a professional to check out the situation for you.
-The experts at Enviro Safe can help you learn how to implement some of the following prevention and elimination tips:
+The experts at Western Exterminator can help you learn how to implement some of the following prevention and elimination tips:

 - Implement proper exclusion techniques.
 It’s essential to inspect and seal any holes, cracks, or crevices on the exterior of your property that may let